 - The book was a fully self-funded project, including professional editing services, cover design, and top-notch publication services.

-- The soft back book includes upgraded cover and page materials to address sensory needs of readers.
+- The original soft back book included upgraded cover and page materials to address sensory needs of readers.

 - The Kindle version is priced well below market price to ensure affordability to the autism community.

 - Multiple pages were intricately edited over the years, with attention to word choice, imagery, word flow, and rhythm.

 - The selections were refined from past memoirs, in addition to over 1000 pages of online writings.